11ume/wezi/readme.md

 <br>

-> ⚠️ Wezi is currently under development.
+> ⚠️ Wezi is currently under development, the documentation is coming!.

 <br>